ericfell/rfbzero/joss-paper/paper.md

 # Overview

-`rfbzero` is a Python package for simulating electrochemical cycling of redox flow batteries.
-This package includes modules for initial cell setup, cycling protocol selection, and optional inputs for various chemical degradation mechanisms and active species crossover. currently allows for zero dimensional modelling of electrochemical cycling techniques and possible capacity fade mechanisms including:
+`rfbzero.py` is a Python package for simulating electrochemical cycling of redox flow batteries.
+This package includes modules for initial cell setup and electrolyte description, cycling protocol selection, and optional inputs for various capacity degradation mechanisms and active species crossover. currently allows for zero dimensional modelling of electrochemical cycling techniques and possible capacity fade mechanisms including:
 <break this down further?>
 - _CC_: constant current cell cycling